Ergon-Hackathon-2026/hackathon-template/docs/CHALLENGE.md

 > **Note:** You decide whether validation happens on-demand (“Validate” button) or automatically on Save, but your UX must make the validation outcome unambiguous.

+*Hint:*
+*Highly recommended creating a separate validate button for SOQL validation*
+*Do not allow users to save record until SOQL is validated*
+*See resources doc for ideas/ instructions on approaches*

 ---

 ### 7 Prevent Harmful or Unbounded Validation Runs